top of page

 OUR CAUSE

-Through our partnership with the American Cancer Society, we’re attacking cancer from every angle.
+The American Cancer Society is attacking cancer from every angle.
 And you can help us!
-Did you know that in our more than 49 years of events, Cattle Baron’s Ball has raised over $93 million towards the ongoing pursuit of a cure for cancer?
+Did you know that in our more than 51 years of events, Cattle Baron’s Ball has raised over $105 million towards the ongoing pursuit of a cure for cancer?
 And most of that has stayed right here in North Texas.
-Join the fight and help us continue to make a difference!
-Cattle Baron’s Ball continues to support the American Cancer Society in the following incredible ways:
+Together, we are working to end cancer as we know it, for everyone.

 Our Cause